ArshErgon/gitgrab/README.md

 # **gitGrab**

-An Open-Source tool for Open-Source Enthusiast that shows your GitHub information, languages bars, and contribution graph on terminal.
+An Open-Source tool for Open-Source Enthusiast that shows your GitHub Contribution on the terminal

 </div>

 # Why its created?

-I was quite active on Open-Source contributions and I needed to track my progress across multiple repositories.
+I was quite active on open source contributions and needed to track my progress across multiple repositories.
 I was constantly going back and forth between different tools to check my issues, followers, and pull requests.
-In the mean time I got to know about neofetch an awesome CLI program which tells the basic information of OS, so I thought why not create something similar to it?
-The starting phase of the gitgrab was quite similar to neofetch later I have added language bars and contribution graph to it.
+In the meantime, I discovered neofetch, an awesome command-line interface program that displays basic information about the operating system.
+I thought, why not create something similar to it?
+The starting phase of GitGrab was quite similar to neofetch, but later I added language bars and a contribution graph etc to it.
+For those unfamiliar with these terms, language bars display the percentage of code contributed in each programming language, and a contribution graph shows the frequency of contributions over time.

 # Features